 Salar de Uyuni (or Salar de Tunupa) is the world’s largest salt flat.
 Photographers flock here to capture the unique landscape.
 Salar is salt flat in Spanish.
-Salar de Tunupa is 10,582 square kilometers (4,086 sq mi) which is roughly 100 times the size of the Bonneville Salt Flats in the United States and the size of Jamaica.
+Salar de Tunupa is 10,582 km2 (4,086 sq mi) which is roughly 100 times the size of the Bonneville Salt Flats in the US and the size of Jamaica.
 It is located in the Potosí and Oruro departments in southwest Bolivia.
-The elevation is 3,656 meters (11,995 ft) above sea level.
+The elevation is 3,656 m (11,995 ft) above sea level.

 Salar de Tunupa is estimated to contain 10 billion tonnes of salt, of which less than 25,000 tonnes is extracted annually.

 Read also: Ghost Ships of the Lost Aral Sea

 The large area, weather conditions, clear skies, and the exceptional flatness of the surface make the Salar an ideal object for calibrating the altimeters of Earth observation satellites.

 Read also: Atacama Desert – The Driest Place on Earth

 Click here to see more pictures of Salar de Uyuni in Bolivia